CANADA STOCKS-TSX may open higher on global recovery hopes

 Following is a summary of research actions on Canadian companies reported by Reuters.

-* Franco-Nevada Corp : RBC cuts target price to C$60 from C$65 on future gold price outlook, expects 2013 revenue to be relatively flat

-* Hemisphere GPS Inc : National Bank Financial cuts target price to C$0.80 from C$1.05 after the company missed fourth-quarter sales estimates, sees more headwinds for its sales and pricing power in the coming quarters

-* Raging River Exploration Inc : CIBC raises price target to C$5 from C$4.50 after it reported better-than-expected fourth-quarter results and increased average production outlook
+* Contrans Group Inc : CIBC raises price target to C$12.50 from C$11.75 after the company reported strong fourth-quarter results.

+* Corus Entertainment Inc : Canaccord Genuity raises target price to C$24, believes the company's proposed acquisitions of certain assets of BCE Inc, Astral Media Inc and Shaw Communications Inc assets opens the door to a fresh set of opportunities.

-* Strongco : Canaccord Genuity cuts target price to C$7 from C$8 on valuation after the company reported lower-than-expected fourth-quarter results
+* DragonWave Inc : Canaccord Genuity cuts target price to $1.75 from C$2.50 following the company's fourth-quarter pre-announcement of a revenue shortfall of more than $10 million.

-* Taseko Mines Ltd : Raymond James resumes coverage with outperform rating and price target of C$3.70, sees the company benefiting from implementation of the Gibraltar Development Phase 3 expansion resulting in accelerated growth in cash flow
+* Bank of Nova Scotia : KBW raises price target to C$60 from C$58 on the company's better-than-expected first-quarter results.

 ON THE CALENDAR

-* Major U.S. events and data includes weekly jobless claims, monthly home sales and lead indicators
+* Major U.S. events and data includes February ADP private sector employment report, January durable goods and factory orders data